 Call Me, volume 3: November in Kyoto, June 2011.
-Volume 3 of "Call Me" continues the author's personal collection of EVERY phone photo taken since the phone was purchased.
-Set entirely in Japan, it includes photographs of fellow tourists taking photos, meal sets, train stations, hotel rooms, and other images that are concerned more with the experience of traveling in Japan than with the Japanese traditional design elements that dominated Under Autumn Clouds (a larger format book also available at Blurb by A.E.
+Volume 3 of "Call Me" continues my personal collection of EVERY phone photo taken since the phone was purchased.
+Set in Japan in November of 2008, it includes photographs of fellow tourists taking photos, meal sets, train stations, hotel rooms, and other images that are concerned more with the experience of traveling in Japan than with the Japanese traditional design elements that dominated Under Autumn Clouds (a larger format book also available at Blurb by A.E.
 Graves: see below for a description).
+292 pages.
 (To preview or purchase this book, click the link above.)

 Call Me, volume 2: an early autumn, June 2011.
 Photographic memory is highly selective.
 This collection of 1,069 sequential, unedited images taken with an iPhone 1 in and around San Francisco continues the low-res visual journal where volume 1 left off, and includes reflections on the moments we choose to record.
 (To preview or purchase this book, click the link above.)